jbeale1/PiCam1/README.md

 It may have been delays or buffering issues through the NFS system but the PiMotion video writer would frequently lock up.
 Writing from the camera to the ramdisk, where a separate process reads them off, works more reliably.

-This code is "alpha".
+This code is still in "alpha" phase.
 It has only been tested in one configuration on one system so far.
 If you install it, you will need to configure the code to suit your setup.

--J. Beale 9 October 2014
+-J. Beale 11 October 2014